WoNoMute/wonomute.github.io/_drafts/2019-01-14-What-old-mammals-can-teach-us-on-open-source-technologies-and- ourselves.md

 ---
 title: What old mammals can teach us on open source technologies and ourselves
 layout: post
-author: Karolina
+author: Karolina Jawad
 date:   2019-01-14 15:00:00 +0200
 image: /assets/blog/fediverse_ecosystem_120119_1920.jpg
 categories: post
 excerpt: The notion of a global online community is resonating again.
 Mainstream tech platforms that provide cost free services occupied this notion to the extend that it got almost forgotten.
 In the meantime the 'Fediverse Ecosystem' evolved..
 And it is worth inspecting it, let's see why.
 comments: true
 ---
 {% include image.html